-The Executive Committee is a management committee and manages the strategic risks of the business in line with the Board's Risk Appetite Statement.
-It also maintains oversight of risk management processes and management information.
-It receives business updates including financial performance.
+The Executive Committee is a management committee and oversees and monitors strategic performance and risks of the business in line with the Board's Risk Appetite Statement.

-The Asset and Liability Committee (ALCO) is a management committee and is primarily responsible for managing the market, liquidity and funding risks that affect the Bank.
+The Asset and Liability Committee (ALCo) is a management committee and is primarily responsible for managing the market, capital, and liquidity risks (and treasury aspects of credit) that affect the Bank.
 Specific focus includes the economic outlook, interest rate risk, liquidity and funding, capital risk and treasury counterparty credit risk.
-ALCO met monthly in 2020 and is chaired by the Chief Financial Officer.
+ALCo met bi-monthly in 2021 and is chaired by the Chief Financial Officer.

-The Risk and Compliance Committee (RAC) is a management committee which includes the Bank's second line risk and compliance functions, providing requisite assurance to the Executive Committee and

-BRC.
-It is responsible for monitoring all risks, including those overseen by ALCO so that a complete overview can be maintained.
-It meets monthly and is chaired by the Chief Risk Officer.
+The Operational Risk Committee (ORC) is a management committee which is primarily responsible for managing all of the operational risks within Unity.
+It meets bi-monthly and is chaired by the Chief Operating Officer.

-The Compliance and Conduct Risk Committee (CCR) is a management committee with responsibility for overseeing conduct, products, marketing and regulatory compliance.
+The Conduct Risk and Compliance Committee (CCC) is a management committee with responsibility for overseeing conduct, products, marketing, regulatory compliance, and financial crime risks at Unity.
+It meets bi-monthly and is chaired by the Director of Commercial Banking.